rowanz/tpututorial/README.md

 (replace `$(hostname)` with something better)
 This will create a virtual machine, and an associated TPU.
 We're using one of the older (more stable) TPUs.
 There are also additional TPU options if we wanted more compute.
 The `--preemptible` flag means that your TPU might get suddenly killed by Google.
 These TPUs are much cheaper though!

+(If you run into errors with the above command [try following these steps](https://stackoverflow.com/questions/37798431/error-creating-vm-instance-in-google-compute-engine).)

 At any time, you can look at the status of your VM and TPUs by going to the [VM instances](https://console.cloud.google.com/compute/instances) or [TPUs](https://console.cloud.google.com/compute/tpus) page.

 There's one more thing you'll need to do.
 Look at the[VM instance](https://console.cloud.google.com/compute/instances) you created and add your SSH key into `SSH Keys` there.
 You can get your SSH key by running `cat ~/.ssh/id_rsa.pub`.

 If you don't have an SSH key, use [this tutorial](https://confluence.atlassian.com/bitbucketserver/creating-ssh-keys-776639788.html).
 You will also need the External IP of your server, available on that page.
 Mine is `104.154.97.121`.

+LAST, we need to create a cloud storage bucket.
+Visit [the cloud storage page](https://console.cloud.google.com/storage/browser) and make a cloud storage bucket in the `us-central1` region.
+I named mine `tpututorial`.
+We'll also need to fix the permissions on this storage bucket.
+Grab the project number from the main google cloud console (mine is `335436385550`) and edit the permissions (right hand side).
+Add
+    ```
+    service-[PROJECT_NUMBER]@cloud-tpu.iam.gserviceaccount.com
+    ```
+    to both the `Storage Legacy Writer` and `Storage Legacy Reader` groups.

 ## Let's run BERT on our new TPU!